Arnav3094/Arnav3094/README.md

 - 👋 Hi, I’m @Arnav3094
 - 👀 I’m interested in mobile development, machine learning, and learning new things
 - 🌱 I’m currently learning iOS dev
-- 💞️ I’m looking to collaborate on any projects withing my interest areas, or allied topics.
+- 💞️ I’m looking to collaborate on any projects within my interest areas, or allied topics.
 - 📫 How to reach me:
     1. [Email](arnav3094pvt@gmail.com)
     2. [LinkedIn](www.linkedin.com/in/arnav-mangla-/)